-A disorder in which genes play an important role.
+A genetic disorder is a disorder in which genes play an important role.
 Genetic disorders (genetic diseases) can be classified as:

 Single-gene disorders are characterized by how they are passed down in families.
 There are six basic patterns of single gene inheritance: